-In French, we begin the year exploring the country of France and its locality in the world.
-We will explore basic greeting, colours and numbers with a focus on correct phonetic pronunciation.
+In French, we will continue to explore basic greetings, colours and numbers with a focus on correct phonetic pronunciation.

 In Computing, we will be exploring the technology that we have available to use in the Junior school, how to log on and use this equipment correctly and remain safe on-line.
 E-safety remains a priority at Langstone Junior School and we will create a ‘recipe’ to ensure that we keep passwords, log on details and ourselves safe in this virtual world.

-Friday 17th November – Year 3 trip to Weald and Downland Museum.
+Friday 17th November – Year 3 trip to Weald and Downland Living Museum.

 All assemblies are held in the school hall.
 They begin at 9am.